 According to De la Cerda (2007), there are missing data and business retention for the Mexican case and some other interesting Latin America as a whole.
 In Mexico, in a sample of 3,604 large and medium enterprises, where 75% are of Mexican or Latin American and 25% are foreign non-Latin American, 58% (2,091) disappeared or ended his original life cycle.
-Thus, wounded and beaten, many companies have succumbed to instability and disorder, and the survivors have acquired the instinct of rapid adaptation to unstable contexts.
-In this, it may be the competitive advantage of firms (Schneider, 2007).
-According to the strategic theory of the firm, organizations not only have the ability to adapt to competitive environments, but they can also reconfigure their sectors through most significant actions (Barney and Hesterly, 1996, Porter, 1980).
+Thus, wounded and beaten, many companies have succumbed to instability and disorder, and the survivors have acquired the instinct of rapid adaptation to According to the strategic theory of the firm, organizations not only have the ability to adapt to competitive environments, but they can also reconfigure their sectors through most significant actions (Barney and ??esterly, 1996, Porter, 1980).
 Companies who want to increase their chances of survival can make adaptive changes within and outside their domains.
+Organizations that became or were formed as heads of holding companies, whose operations are primarily corporate.
+173